tialaR/GoMarketplace-Mobile-Bootcamp-Rocketseat-GoStack-Desafio-08/README.md

 # 🚀 GoMarketplace

-<p>Nesse desafio, desenvolvi uma nova aplicação, a GoMarketplace.
-Dessa vez pratiquei
+<p>In this challenge, I developed a new application, GoMarketplace.
+This time I practiced
-o que aprendi até agora no React Native junto com o TypeScript na Bootcamp da Rocketseat, utilizando rotas, Async Storage e a Context API. </p>
+what I’ve learned so far in React Native along with TypeScript in Rocketseat’s Bootcamp, using routes, Async Storage and the Context API. </p>
-<p>:sunglasses: &nbsp;&nbsp Fiz algumas alterações no tema para inserir um pouco da minha identidade a essa aplicação
+<p>:sunglasses: &nbsp;&nbsp I made some changes to the theme to insert some of my identity to that application
-e esse foi o resultado: </p>
+and that was the result: </p>

 ![](tela1.png) ![](tela2.png)